New Landlord? The beginner’s guide to renting out your home

 Visit local estate agents, and enquire about homes in your area.
 This should give you an idea of what you’re competing with.
 While you obviously want to get the highest possible rental income for your property, you don’t want to price yourself out of the market — particularly if you have a mortgage to pay.

-If you’re still not sure about how much rent to charge, ask a local estate agent with specific knowledge and experience in your local market to view your property.
+If you’re still unsure how much rent to charge, ask a local estate agent with specific knowledge and experience in your local market to view your property.
 They will tell you the minimum and maximum you can expect on the open rental market — as well as the figure you should advertise.

 Advertising your property for rent